Dehn twists and invariant classes: More simple examples

 Let $g \in G_\rho$.
 Since $\im(\rho)$ is Zariski dense in $G'$, $g.G' = G'$, i.e. the $G_\rho$-action on $R(G')$ factors through $\Aut(G')$.
 Since $G'$ is semi-simple, $\dim(\Aut(G')) = d'$.
 Hence the $G_\rho$-orbit of $\rho$ is at most $d'$-dimensional.
 Hence

 Part (3) now follows.

 \end{proof}

 \begin{rem} For an abelian $G$, the $\Ad(G)$-action on itself is trivial.
-However, here the subgroup of $G$ preserving the Cartan subgroup $H$ is larger than $H$.
-These extra Weyl group twists on $H$ allow the construction of the exceptional families in Theorem \ref{thm:simple exception}(1).
+However, when $G$ is semi-simple, the $N(H)$-action on $H$ is not trivial and allows the construction of the exceptional families in Theorem \ref{thm:simple exception}(1).
 When $G$ is abelian, $\CC(G \times G) = \{\I\}$ while almost the opposite is true when $G$ is semi-simple in the sense that $\CC(G \times G)$ is Zariski dense and contains $K$.
 This allows one to construct the exceptional families in Theorem \ref{thm:simple exception}(2, 3). \end{rem}

 The examples we have constructed motivate the following conjecture on local invariant classes: \begin{conjecture} Suppose $\f : \X \to D$ is a degeneration.
 If $ [\rho] \in \HH^1(X,G)^{T^*}, $ then $\rho(C) \in N$ for all simple $C \in \ker(c_*)$. \end{conjecture} \begin{rem} Notice that even if $G$ is reductive and not necessarily semi-simple, it is still the case that $\CC(G,G) \cap Z(G) \subseteq N$; otherwise, the construction for Theorem \ref{thm:simple exception}(2) would have yielded counterexamples to Conjecture \ref{conj:lic}. \end{rem}